Austin Kleon – Roube Como Um Artista

 I mean, Picasso had a saying, he said,

-Picasso tinha um ditado:
+Quer dizer, Picasso tinha um ditado, ele dizia,

 "Good artists copy, great artists steal."

-'Bons artistas copiam, grandes artistas roubam.'
+"Bons artistas copiam, grandes artistas roubam."

 And, I've always been shameless about stealing great ideas.